-• St Ethelbert's Catholic Primary School and Nursery will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+• Tunbury Primary School has a comprehensive whole school curriculum response in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
 See section 9 for more information.

 6.7 Working with parents/carers